tstohn/ESGI.documentation/_docs/software-overview.md

 1,0,1,0,1,0
 ```

-To run demultiplex for RNA-sequencing reads:
+### RNA-sequencing reads:

 ### Output:
-The output of demultiplex is a A_PROTEIN.tsv file with the first line being the barcode architecture that you defined, followed by all alignments from the fastq file.
+All files including failed lines and statistics will be saved to the output directory.
+Most important is the **A_PROTEIN.tsv** file containing the demultiplexed reads per category, so modality specific feature in a single cell.
+The firts line contains the barcode structure, followed by all alignments from the FASTQ input file.
 This file is needed as input for **count**.

-antibodies.txt  BC1.txt 22X     BC2.txt 30X     BC2.txt 10X

 ## Count
 Reads are sorted by cell and feature, and identical entries are collapsed to generate the final single-cell feature matrix.